rgoulter/keyboard-labs/docs/nix-classic-usage.md

 With Nix installed, run:

 ```
-nix-shell shell-kibot.nix
+nix-shell pcb/shell.nix
 ```

 This provides a shell which has `kibot` on its `PATH`.

-### shell-interactive-html-bom.nix

-Provides a standalone script of [InteractiveHtmlBom](https://github.com/openscopeproject/InteractiveHtmlBom), `InteractiveHtmlBom`.
+The shell also provides a standalone script of [InteractiveHtmlBom](https://github.com/openscopeproject/InteractiveHtmlBom), `InteractiveHtmlBom`.

-The script requires that the netlist be generated from eeschema, so that symbol fields (like comment, description) can be used in the ibom.

 Some convenience scripts e.g. `generate-x1-ibom.sh` are provided which can be called with: